-On the 27th of June 2019 cPanel announced a new account based pricing model which basically changed the way customers are billed and resulted in a price increase up to ~2000%.
-The official announcement is available at https://blog.cpanel.com/announcing-account-based-pricing/
+On June 27th, 2019, cPanel announced a new account-based pricing model that completely changed the way customers are billed and resulted in a price increase up to ~2000%.

-While the hosting industry expected the price increase, no one imagined that the model will get changed and cPanel users will not be able to create unlimited accounts on their cPanel servers without paying for it.
-That change affects the whole hosting industry because nowadays cPanel is the most used control panel.
-I’ll try to explain below how that change affects each of the hosting segments using cPanel.
+While the hosting industry expected the price increase, no one imagined the actual model would change, and cPanel users will no longer be able to create unlimited accounts.
+That change affects the whole hosting industry so we’ll try to explain its basics and what you can do about it.

 Most of the email messages being sent on the Internet are SPAM.
 Businesses found the power of email marketing and started using it by sending millions of emails to gain new customers and increase revenue.
 There is nothing wrong with email marketing as long as the emails are sent to subscribers who provided their email addresses themselves and agreed to receive those kind of messages.
 What happens in reality is that companies use bots and web spy machines which would crawl web sites to find emails.
 Then they save them into a database and start sending them offers for different kind of products.
 There are many people who are doing it without realizing that is illegal.
 They don’t know what SPAM is.
 Basically, that is sending of unsolicited email messages in an attempt to advertise a product.
 You can learn more about it at https://en.wikipedia.org/wiki/Spamming.